pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/inputs-outputs.md

 ## Working with Outputs and Strings {#outputs-and-strings}

 Outputs that contain strings cannot be used directly in operations such as string concatenation.
 String interpolation lets you more easily build a string out of various output values, without needing {{< pulumi-apply >}} or [Output.all]({{< relref "/docs/reference/pkg/python/pulumi#pulumi.Output.all" >}}).
-You can use string interpolation to export a stack output, provide a dynamically computed string as a new resource argument, or even simply for diagnostic purposes.
+You can use string interpolation to export a stack output, provide a dynamically computed string as a new resource argument, or even for diagnostic purposes.

 For example, say you want to create a URL from `hostname` and `port` output values.
 You can do this using `apply` and `all`.